How To Make a Request for Quote // Step-By-Step Guide

 What is an RFQ?

 How is a Request for Quote different from a Spec Sheet?
 There isn’t much difference for some projects.
 However, other projects can be drastically different.
 Why?
-It depends on the complexity of the project.
-If you are sourcing a simple item, you can use your full spec sheet in the RFQ, but if the project is more complex, you may want to make a simplified product spec sheet to attach to the RFQ.
+It depends on the project's complexity.
+If you are sourcing a simple item, you can use your full specification sheet in the RFQ.
+However, if the project is more complex, you may want to create a simplified product specification sheet to attach to the RFQ.

-An RFQ has two parts: the initial message/email to the factory and a product spec sheet.
-Some people introduce the full product spec sheet in the first part, and that’s fine for most projects, while others will simplify one by introducing the product and showing the entire spec sheet closer to production.
+An RFQ consists of two parts: the initial message or email to the factory and a product specification sheet.
+Some people introduce the full product spec sheet in the first part, which is fine for most projects, while others simplify it by introducing the product and showing the entire spec sheet closer to production.

-We’ll go over how to talk to suppliers later, but for now, we will use this section to craft a great introduction to you and your product.
-Check out our guide on how to talk to suppliers and the best questions to ask Suppliers here!
+We’ll cover how to communicate with suppliers later, but for now, we’ll use this section to craft a compelling introduction to you and your product.
+Check out our guide on how to communicate with suppliers and the best questions to ask them here!

-Remember: Supplier will quote only on the Info you have provided
+Remember: The Supplier will quote only on the information you have provided

 Remember that when you ask a supplier to make a quote, they will only use the information you provided about your product.
-In the previous section/blog post, you made a well-defined spec sheet.
+In the previous section or blog post, you created a well-defined spec sheet.
 This is the time to start sharing it.
-When the supplier receives the product spec sheet, they will have a project manager or an engineer who will go over it line by line to calculate the cost.
+When the supplier receives the product specification sheet, they will assign a project manager or an engineer to review it line by line and calculate the cost.

 You also need to ensure you can easily share the product spec sheet.
 Your contact with the factory will take the product spec sheet and share it with all appropriate departments and staff.
-What WON’T be shared is the various emails you sent to them asking about the product, questions, etc., so if you asked for a change in an email, it would not be included unless you update the product spec sheet.
+What won’t be shared are the various emails you sent to them asking about the product, including questions, so if you requested a change in an email, it would not be included unless you update the product spec sheet.

 How to create an RFQ

-The RFQ needs to do two things: First, it needs to fully and quickly introduce your product, and second, it needs to solicit the supplier to send you a quote.
+The RFQ needs to accomplish two things: first, it must fully and quickly introduce your product, and second, it must solicit a quote from the supplier.

-When messaging a supplier, you must ask them to quote the product details you provided.
+When messaging a supplier, you must ask them to provide a quote based on the product details you have provided.
 The main information that every RFQ needs to ask from a supplier is

 • Cost,